Evaluating the impact of AI on homelab efficiency

 4. If the issue is configuration drift, rewind to the last good commit and compare diffs.

-Automation multiplies errors.
 A bad script can reconfigure multiple machines in minutes.
-AI adds a different risk: opaque decisions.
-Note these common failure modes:
+AI adds another problem: opaque decisions.
+The common failure modes are straightforward:

 • Unchecked write operations that change critical configs.